Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 A competency framework is a vital tool for aligning workforce development with organisational and national nuclear security goals.
 It supports structured training, performance assessment, and career progression, while enabling effective succession planning.
 Strengthening such frameworks at both the national and institutional levels is key to building a resilient and sustainable nuclear security workforce across Southeast Asia.

-This regional initiative is organised by the World Institute for Nuclear Security (WINS) in collaboration with ATOM Malaysia, and funded by the Weapons Threat Reduction Programme of Global Affairs Canada (GAC).
+This regional initiative was organised by the World Institute for Nuclear Security (WINS) in collaboration with ATOM Malaysia, and funded by the Weapons Threat Reduction Programme of Global Affairs Canada (GAC).
 It forms part of a multi-year programme that aims to promote sustainable nuclear security capacity-building throughout the Southeast Asian region.
 With the support of GAC, the programme is helping countries enhance their competency frameworks and deliver targeted training in areas such as nuclear security culture, information and cybersecurity, and the secure transport of radioactive materials.

 We particularly encourage the involvement of individuals with responsibilities in the following areas: